Matt was tired. The day had been long and stressful at the end

 pavement.
 All life seemed to have drained from his body, he was unsure if he

 could actually stand up again.
 He was unsure if he cared.

-As his eyes drifted in and out of focus he found himself
+As his eyes drifted in and out of focus he found himself staring

-tar.
 It seemed so much more beautiful than the gaudy Christmas lights round the

-corner in the high street; so much more genuine than the hollow sentiments
+corner in the High Street; so much more genuine than the hollow sentiments

 So much more Christmassy.

 Real stuff.
 He thought.
 Real love, real

 friendship, real hope, thats what I need for Christmas, not baubles and

 Matt started.
 The oil stain had gone.
 He looked around.
 Beside